alibaba-archive/serverless-function-compute-examples/image-crawler-python/README.md

   serverless invoke --function image-crawler --path event.json
   ```

-* Copy the link in the response and browse your images.
+* Copy the link in the response to your browser and log into your aliyun account if prompted.
+You can now browse the images in alibaba cloud console.